 What if I cannot be vaccinated?

-As we start the fall semester, we expect anyone who has not been vaccinated - including students with vaccination exemptions - is expected to continue to wear a mask and follow the physical-distancing recommendations to protect the community from potential exposure to COVID-19.
+Anyone who has not been vaccinated - including students with vaccination exemptions - is expected to continue to wear a mask and follow the physical-distancing recommendations to protect the community from potential exposure to COVID-19.
 All unvaccinated students will be required to be tested for COVID-19 regularly throughout the semester.

 Why are there different dates for submitting the other vaccines than for submitting the COVID vaccine?